 Up to now, the studies of the non-Hermitian topological Anderson transitions mainly focus on the AAH models \cite{PhysRevB.100.054301, PhysRevResearch.2.033052, PhysRevB.103.014203, PhysRevB.104.024201, PhysRevA.103.033325}.
-The Su-Schrieffer-Heeger (SSH) model for polyacetylene is the simplest one-dimensional topological insulator with the chirality symmetry \cite {PhysRevLett.42.1698}.
-As many non-Hermitian models can be mapped to various non-Hermitian versions of the extend SSH models \cite{ Han_2021}, they have become the typical model to study the non-Hermitian effects.
-In particular, the nonreciprocal hopping induces the non-Hermitian skin effect due to the nonreciprocal hopping, the generalized Brillouin zone of the non-Hermitian SSH model is proposed to recover the bulk-boundary correspondence\cite{ PhysRevB.97.121401, PhysRevLett.121.026808, PhysRevLett.121.086803, PhysRevLett.121.136802, PhysRevLett.123.066404, PhysRevLett.123.170401, PhysRevB.99.201103, PhysRevLett.123.246801, PhysRevLett.124.056802, PhysRevLett.125.126402, PhysRevB.99.081103, PhysRevB.101.020201, PhysRevB.102.085151, PhysRevLett.125.126402, PhysRevLett.125.186802, PhysRevLett.125.226402, PhysRevB.99.081103, Han_2021}.
-The non-Hermitian skin effect localizes all states at boundary whether zero-energy edge states or bulk states.
-However, the applied disorders on the model result in the Anderson localization on the bulk.
-The localizations of the model are expected to be the competition between the boundary localization and the bulk localization.
-The influence of non-Hermitian skin effect on disordered SSH model is explored and the result shows that the non-Hermiticity can enhance the topological phase against disorders by increasing bulk gaps \cite{CPMA.63.267062}.
-The onset of a mobility edge and the topologicl phase transition in the disordered SSH chain connected to two external baths was investigated the Lindblad equation method \cite{2022arXiv221010856}.
-The localization/delocalization of the disordered chain can be recovered the scaling properties of the nonequilibrium stationary current.
-However, their phase boundaries in analytical forms are still lacking to characterize the relationship between the topological transitions and Anderson transitions.
+The Su-Schrieffer-Heeger (SSH) model for polyacetylene is the simplest one-dimensional topological insulator with the chirality symmetry \cite{PhysRevLett.42.1698}.
+As many non-Hermitian models can be mapped to various non-Hermitian versions of the extended SSH models \cite {Han_2021}, they have become the typical models to study the non-Hermitian effects.
+In particular, in the presence of the non-Hermitian skin effect due to the nonreciprocal hopping, the generalized Brillouin zone of the non-Hermitian SSH model is proposed to recover the bulk-boundary correspondence \cite{ PhysRevB.97.121401, PhysRevLett.121.026808, PhysRevLett.121.086803, PhysRevLett.121.136802, PhysRevLett.123.066404, PhysRevLett.123.170401, PhysRevB.99.201103, PhysRevLett.123.246801, PhysRevLett.124.056802, PhysRevLett.125.126402, PhysRevB.99.081103, PhysRevB.101.020201, PhysRevB.102.085151, PhysRevLett.125.126402, PhysRevLett.125.186802, PhysRevLett.125.226402, PhysRevB.99.081103, Han_2021} .
+The influence of the non-Hermitian skin effect on disordered SSH model is explored and the result shows that the non-Hermiticity can enhance the topological phase against disorders by increasing bulk gaps \cite {CPMA.63.267062}.
+The onset of a mobility edge and the topological phase transition in the disordered SSH chain connected to two external baths was investigated the Lindblad equation method \cite{2022arXiv221010856}.
+The localization/delocalization of the disordered chain can be recovered by the scaling properties of the nonequilibrium stationary current.
+However, the winding numbers and Lyapunov exponents in analytical forms are still lacking to characterize the relationship between the topological transitions and Anderson transitions.